 Note that you can still use them in tests and examples directories.

-Once you send a pull request, your coding style is automatically checked by Travis-CI.
+Once you send a pull request, your coding style is automatically checked by GitHub Actions.
 The reviewing process starts after the check passes.

 The CuPy is designed based on NumPy’s API design.
 CuPy’s source code and documents contain the original NumPy ones.
 Please note the followings when writing the document.